thuhale2210/comp304-lab2-restaurant-order-app/README.md

 ### Restaurant Menu Selection App

 This Android application enables customers to order food online for home delivery or store pick-up from a restaurant.
 The app allows users to choose from various types of food and drinks, following a seamless navigation process through different menus and finally checkout.
+This app uses Tim Hortons' visual identity.

 #### Features:
 - **Main Screen**: Displays the restaurant logo and an "Enter" button to begin the ordering process.